COVID-19 – How to protect yourself

 Current information on Corona virus (COVID-19) for tourists in Montenegro

 In order to protect the health of citizens and tourists residing in Montenegro, the Government of Montenegro has adopted a series of temporary measures to prevent the risk of the possible spread of COVID 19.
-For the latest and detailed information on the measures and recommendations introduced, visit www.gov.me

-What is prohibited?
+What is allowed/open?

 All ports for cruisers and yachts